holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Weak Password Strategies
 ![](images/ThreatTags/difficult-common-average-severe.png)

 This same concept was covered in the People chapter of Fascicle 0, which also applies to VPS.
-In addition to that, the risks are addressed within the [countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section.
+In addition, the risks are addressed within the [countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section.

 #### Root Logins
 ![](images/ThreatTags/average-common-average-severe.png)

-Allowing root logins is a lost opportunity for another layer of defence in depth, where the user must elevate privilages before performaning any task that could possibly negativly impact the system.
-Once an attacker is root on a system, the system is owned by them.
-Root is a user and no guess work is required for that username.
-Other low privilaged users require some guess work on the part of the username as well as the password, and even once both parts of a low privaleged credential have been aquired, there is another step to total system ownership.
+Allowing root logins is another lost layer of defence in depth, where the user must elevate priviliges before performing any task that could adversely affect the system.
+Once an attacker is root on a system, the system is owned, plain and simple.
+Root is a user afterall, and no guess work is required to take full advantage.
+Other low priviliged users require some guess work on the part of the username, as well as the password.
+Even once both parts of a low priviliged credential have been aquired, there is another step to total system ownership (escalation).

 #### SSH
 ![](images/ThreatTags/difficult-uncommon-average-moderate.png)

 You may remember we did some fingerprinting of the SSH daemon in the Reconnaissance section of the Processes and Practises chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
-SSH in itself has been proven to be solid.
+SSH, in and of itself, has been proven to be solid.
 In saying that, SSH is only as strong as the weakest link involved.
-For example, if you are using the default of password authentication and have not configured which remote hosts can or can not access the server, and chose to use a weak password, then your SSH security is only as strong as the password.
-There are many configurations that a default install of SSH uses in order to get up and running quickly, that need to be modified in order to harden SSH.
-Using SSH in this manner can be convienient initially, but it is always recommended to move from the defaults to a more secure model of usage.
+For example, if you are using password authentication as default, and have not configured which remote hosts are allowed to access the server, and used a weak password, then your SSH security is hosed.
+There are many configurations that a default SSH installation uses in order to get up and running quickly, but they need to be modified in order to harden the SSH daemon.
+Using SSH in this manner can be convienient initially, but it is always recommended to move from defaults to a more secure implementation.
 I cover many techniques for configuring and hardening SSH in the [SSH Countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) section.

-#### To Many Boot Options
+#### Too Many Boot Options
 ![](images/ThreatTags/difficult-uncommon-difficult-severe.png)

-Being able to boot from alternative media to that of your standard OS, provides additional opportunity for an attacker to install a root-kit on your machine, whether it be virtual or real media.
+The ability to boot from alternative media to your installed OS provides additional opportunity for an attacker to install a root-kit on your system, whether it be virtual, or real media.

 #### Portmap {#vps-identify-risks-unnecessary-and-vulnerable-services-portmap}
 ![](images/ThreatTags/easy-common-easy-moderate.png)

-An attacker can probe the Open Network Computing Remote Procedure Call (ONC RPC) port mapper service on the target host, where the target host is an IP address or a host name.
+An attacker can probe the Open Network Computing Remote Procedure Call (ONC RPC) port mapper service on the target host via an IP address or a host name.

-If installed, the `rpcinfo` command with `-p` will list all RPC programs (such as `quotad`, `nfs`, `nlockmgr`, `mountd`, `status`, etc) registered with the port mapper (whether the depricated `portmap` or the newer `rpcbind`).
-Many RPC programs are vulnerable to a collection of attacks.
+If installed, the `rpcinfo` command with `-p` will list all RPC programs (such as `quotad`, `nfs`, `nlockmgr`, `mountd`, `status`, etc) registered with the port mapper (whether the deprecated `portmap` or the newer `rpcbind`).
+Many RPC programs are vulnerable to a variety of attacks.

 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -p <target host>